 You can use Google Analytics to fine-tune your Help Center.
 This article covers two common maintenance tasks:

 This is the fourth article in a series.
-The series outlines how to use Google Analytics to answer questions you may have as a Help Center manager responsible for providing an effective self-service support option to your customers.
+The series outlines how to use Google Analytics to answer questions you may have as a Guide admin responsible for providing an effective self-service support option to your customers.
 The series covers the following topics:

 - Part 1 - Asking the right questions